 3. Identify the frequency of unannounced inspections:

 Once a year

-More than once a year

-Describe:

-4. Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that CCDF family child care providers comply with the applicable licensing standards, including health, safety, and fire standards.
+More than once a year Describe: 4.
+Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that CCDF family child care providers comply with the applicable licensing standards, including health, safety, and fire standards.
 Each annual inspection includes a review of all licensing requirements.

-5. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF family child care providers

-Family Statutes: 19a-87b(a)

-- c) Licensed in-home CCDF child care - N/A. In-home CCDF child care (care in the child's own home) is not licensed in the State/Territory.
-Skip to 5.3.2 (d). - 1.
-Describe your state/territory's requirements for pre-licensure inspections of licensed in-home child care providers for compliance with health, safety, and fire standards - 2.
-Describe your state/territory's requirements for annual, unannounced inspections of licensed CCDF in-home child providers

-3. Idei ntify the frequency of unannounced inspections:

-Once a year

-More than once a year

-Des scribe:

-- 4. Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that in-home CCDF child care providers comply with the applicable licensing standards, including health, safety, and fire standards. - 5.
-List the citation(s) for your state/territory's policies regarding inspections for licensed in-home CCDF providers - d) List the entity(ies) in your state/territory that are responsible for conducting prelicensure inspections and unannounced inspections of licensed CCDF providers Office of Early Childhood Division of Licensing requirements described in 98.41), and fire standards (658E(c)(2)(K)(i)(IV); 98.42(b)(2)(ii)).
-Lead Agencies have the option to exempt relative providers (as described in section (658P(6)(B)) from this requirement.
-To certify, respond to the questions below to describe the policies and practices for the annual monitoring of:
+5. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF family child care providers Family Statutes: 19a-87b(a) -1 License die beweg CODE abildione C) Licensed in-home CCDF child care N/A. In-home CCDF child care (care in the child's own home) is not licensed in the State/Territory.
+Skip to 5.3.2 (d).
+1. Describe your state/territory's requirements for pre-licensure inspections of licensed in-home child care providers for compliance with health, safety, and fire standards 2.
+Describe your state/territory's requirements for annual, unannounced inspections of licensed CCDF in-home child providers 3.
+Identify the frequency of unannounced inspections: Once a year More than once a year Describe: 4.
+Describe the monitoring procedures (including differential monitoring, if applicable) and how the inspections ensure that in-home CCDF child care providers comply with the applicable licensing standards, including health, safety, and fire standards.
+5. List the citation(s) for your state/territory's policies regarding inspections for licensed in-home CCDF providers d) List the entity(ies) in your state/territory that are responsible for conducting prelicensure inspections and unannounced inspections of licensed CCDF providers Office of Early Childhood Division of Licensing